Covid-19-Response-Greece/covid19-data-greece/README.md

 ## How to contribute

 This project is performed by volunteers of [COVID-19 Response Greece](https://www.covid19response.gr).
 We are looking for new volunteers and fresh ideas!
-Feel free to contribute by adding your analysis or visualizations.
+Feel free to contribute by adding your analysis and visualizations.